SheaButta/Pewlett-Hackard-Analysis/README.md

      ![](https://github.com/SheaButta/Pewlett-Hackard-Analysis/blob/main/Queries/Question1_SilverTsunami_NumOfRoles_ToFill.PNG)

      As I look at this data even deeer, you can use the below query to get the maximum birth date.
-This will tell give you some insight into the age of PH employees and if        there are others that may be retiring soon.
+This gives you some insight into the age of PH employees and if                will soon be retiring.
 The maximun birth_date for all employees is "1965-02-01".
       **- SELECT MAX(emp.birth_date) FROM employees emp RIGHT JOIN dept_emp dept_emp ON (emp.emp_no = dept_emp.emp_no);**